Andre601/mkdocs-materialx/docs/customization.md

     It is likely that you will want to run your JavaScript code only once the page has been fully loaded by the browser.
-This means installing a callback function subscribing to events on the `document$` observable exported by Material for MkDocs.
+This means installing a callback function subscribing to events on the `document$` observable exported by MaterialX for MkDocs.
     Using the `document$` observable is particularly important if you are using [instant loading] since it will not result in a page refresh in the browser - but subscribers on the observable will be